 Replace the oil pan drain plug.
-We reused the original, but it is recommended to use a new plug and/or new washer.
+We reused the original, at 10k but it is recommended to use a new plug and/or new washer.
+Mark sprang for a new one at 20k.
 Previous generation engine drain plug was spec'd at 30 NM (22 ft-lb).